ARBUCHELI/COCA-COLA-CARD-UI-DESIGN/README.md

 2. Open the index.html file with Google Chrome to see the project.

-3. Click the "ADD TO CARD" button, to see a special effect used to attrack the attention of the customers.
+3. Click the "ADD TO BASKET" button, to see a special effect used to attrack the attention of the customers.

 # Author: Andrés R. Bucheli.